hhru/api/docs_eng/me.md

 <a name="edit" />
 ## Editing information on the current user

-To edit the last name, first name or middle name, and also to check or uncheck the check box "looking/not looking for a job", you should send a POST request to `/me`.
+To edit the last name, first name or middle name, and also to set the flag "looking/not looking for a job", you should send a POST request to `/me`.
 Data can be edited only in groups: